dbaron/declarative-partial-updates/patching-explainer.md

 ### CSS reflection
 See https://github.com/w3c/csswg-drafts/issues/12579 and https://github.com/w3c/csswg-drafts/issues/12578.

-Suggesting to add a couple of pseudo-classes: `:patching` and `:patch-pending`, that reflect the patching status of an element, in addition to a pseudo-class that reflects that an element's parser state is open (regardless of patching).
+Suggesting to add a couple of pseudo-classes: `:updating` and `:pending`, that reflect the patching status of an element, in addition to a pseudo-class that reflects that an element's parser state is open (regardless of patching).

 ### JS status